Safe sleep position for babies

 Lay on back to sleep

-Always lay your baby on their back, with their feet touching the end of the cot.
+Always lay your baby on their back, with their feet to the foot of the cot.
 They should lie on their back every time they are put to sleep during the day and night.

 As your baby grows, they will be able to roll from back to front and back again.
 Continue placing them on their back at the start of sleep time.